alexander-schranz/twig-for-react-devs/README.md

 <h1>{{ title }}</h1>
 ```

-### Outputting a variable (Summary)
+### Outputting a variable (Explanation)

-Outputting a variable in twig and JSX is very similar instead
+Outputting a variable in Twig and JSX is very similar instead
 of `{variable}` you use `{{ variable }}`.
 The spaces are optional
 but recommended by  the [Twig coding standards](https://twig.symfony.com/doc/3.x/coding_standards.html).